Serfati/velodrome/README.md

  $> python frontend.py
  ```

-- Choose a parameters
+- Choose parameters
+  - Start Location
+  - Riding Time
+  - No. of Results set size

 - Click **"Search"**
-  - or click **"Example"** for a pre set values or.
+  - or click **"Example"** for a pre set values.

 ### Screenshot